 You cannot claim this relief if the UK’s double-taxation agreement requires you to claim tax back from the country your income was from.

 You’ll usually pay tax in the country where you’re resident and be exempt from tax in the country where you make the capital gain.
 You will not usually need to make a claim.

 You have to pay Capital Gains Tax on UK residential property even if you’re not UK resident.

 When to claim relief

 There are different rules if your gain comes from an asset that either:

-- can’t be taken out of the country, eg land or a house
+- cannot be taken out of the country, such as land or a house

 - you’re using for business in that country

 You’ll need to pay tax in both countries and get relief from the UK.

 You can be resident in both the UK and another country.
 You’ll need to check the other country’s residence rules and when the tax year starts and ends.